graeme-a-stewart/atlasgit/README.md

 Note that `asvn2git.py` will query SVN for revision numbers are make sure that it imports from SVN in SVN commit order.
 Thus the master branch history is fairly sane.

+In order to facilitate the next step (release branch creation) the script creates a git tag for every package imported.
+These are:

+`import/tag/Package-XX-YY-ZZ` for tags

+`import/trunk/Package` for the trunk

+N.B.
+The creation of this huge number of tags impacts on git performance, so it's best to delete the import tags when the branches have been reconstructed.

 ### Construct git branches for numbered releases